meoiswa/autobgm/README.md

-# Fast Job Switcher plugin for Dalamud
+# AutoBGM plugin for Dalamud

-Enables the player to switch jobs using their three letter acronyms as commands.
+Like /bgm, but auto!

+Mutes or unmutes BGM according to Condition changes